shan-emacs/emacs-packages-mirrors/melpa/vc-msg-readme.txt

-You only need run "M-x vc-msg-show" and follow the hint.
+This package is an extended and actively maintained version of the package emacs-git-messenger.

-The current Version Control Software (VCS) is detected automatically.
+Run "M-x vc-msg-show" and follow the hint.

-If you need force the VCS type (Peforce, for example), it's only one liner setup:
+The Version Control Software (VCS) is detected automatically.

-  (setq vc-msg-force-vcs "p4")
+Set up to force the VCS type (Perforce, for example), (setq vc-msg-force-vcs "p4")

 You can add hook to `vc-msg-hook',